tesla-android/tesla-android.github.io/install-guide.md

 OTA updates are supported on versions released newer than 2023.18. <br>
 To check for updates navigate to Settings->System->Updater.

+### NOTE

+Make sure to clear the browser data in your car after each Tesla Android update to ensure that the latest front-end is used at all times.

 ### Setup steps

 1. Begin by downloading the newest build of Tesla Android from GitHub - [Raspberry Pi 4 releases](https://github.com/tesla-android/android-raspberry-pi/releases).